 Losing your front teeth can be pretty traumatic for anyone.
-While there are several options for replacing these teeth, one of the best options for tooth replacement remains the Maryland Bonded Bridge.
+While there are several options for replacing these teeth, one of the best options for tooth replacement is the Maryland Bonded Bridge.

 What is a Maryland Bonded Bridge?

 A Maryland bonded bridge contains one false tooth that is bonded to wings that bond the false tooth to the neighboring teeth.
 It takes two visits to the dentist to have a Maryland bonded bridge placed.
 During the first visit, Dr. Cohen prepares the teeth on either side of the missing tooth for the bonding process.
-He uses acid to etch the teeth.
-Then he makes a mold of the area where the tooth is missing.
+He then uses acid to etch the teeth and makes a mold of the area where the tooth is missing.
 The shape gets sent to a lab, where they make a bridge.